 Upper Greens Creek Site 48 was selected as an upstream "control" reach for comparison to downstream "treatment" reaches of Greens Creek that are adjacent to and downstream from the HGCMC mine facilities.
 Site 48, at approximately 265 m elevation, is upstream of all mining facilities and activities except for exploratory drilling.
-Drill sites are located at least 61 m (200 feet) from a flowing stream and a water management plan is used to avoid any drill water entering a flowing stream.
-Site 48 lies approximately 0.8 km upstream of a concrete weir that blocks access to upper Greens Creek by anadromous fish.
-Because of this barrier, the only salmonid fish species documented to occur at the site is resident Dolly Varden (Salvelinus malma).
+Drill sites are located at least 61 m (200 feet) from flowing waters and HGCMC uses a water management plan to avoid having drill water or muds enter a flowing stream.
+Site 48 lies approximately 0.8 km upstream of a concrete weir across Greens Creek that blocks all upstream fish passage.
+Because of this barrier, the only salmonid fish species documented to occur at Site 48 is resident Dolly Varden (Salvelinus malma).